West Australian Football League: 1980s

-Effect of VFL expansion and the AFL
+VFL expansion and the AFL

-South Fremantle Football Club celebrate with "The Flag" and "The Cup" after winning the 2005 WAFL Premiership.
+South Fremantle Football Club celebrate with flag and cup after winning the 2005 WAFL Premiership.

-The West Coast Eagles were formed and competed in the VFL for the first time in 1987 (the VFL was renamed the AFL in 1990).
+The West Coast Eagles were formed and competed in the VFL for the first time in 1987.
+The VFL was renamed the AFL in 1990.

-With many of Western Australia's best players now competing in a team that represented Western Australia on a national scale, it was suddenly apparent that the WAFL was not the prime focus of the football public as crowds and media attention centred on the 'national' league.

-In 1990 the league was renamed the Western Australian State Football League, but it had reverted to WAFL by 1991.
+With many of Western Australia's best players now competing on a team representing Western Australia on a national scale, attention focused on the "national" league.
+In 1990, the league was renamed the Western Australian State Football League; it returned to WAFL the following season.

-Another locally based AFL team, the Fremantle Football Club were formed in 1994, and this cemented the position of WAFL as a second-class competition.
-(Indeed, the 1991 introduction of the Adelaide Crows to the VFL/AFL meant that the SANFL was experiencing a similar decline to the WAFL.)
+Another locally-based AFL team, the Fremantle Football Club, were formed in 1994.
+The 1991 introduction of the Adelaide Crows to the AFL indicated that SANFL was experiencing a similar decline.

-WAFL clubs have struggled ever since with their sudden demise from being technically equal to any VFL club, to feeder club status.
-However, they have enjoyed some benefits, such as the funds flowing from the WA-based AFL teams and the influx of talented players from other states, attempting to make a name for themselves.

-In 1997, Peel Thunder – somewhat controversially – became the ninth WAFL club.
-Throughout their brief history, they struggled to compete with the traditional eight clubs, which were generally opposed to their presence.
-This was partly because having an odd number of teams forced one team to have a bye each week.
-Also in 1997, the league was renamed Westar Rules, in an attempt to revamp its image.
-The name again reverted to WAFL in 2001, when the "Fong Report" declared "Westar Rules" was a painfully contrived name, although the new 1997 logo was retained.
+In 1997, Peel Thunder became the ninth WAFL club.
+Throughout their brief history, they struggled to compete with the traditional eight clubs; having an odd number of teams forced one team to have a bye each week.
+That year, the league was renamed Westar Rules in an attempt to revamp its image.
+The name again reverted to WAFL in 2001, when the Fong Report called "Westar Rules" a painfully-contrived name.

-Recent years have seen the WAFL stabilise itself as a league a step down from the AFL.
-Having the best football players all playing in the AFL has lessened the standard of play; however this has recovered somewhat, with retired or delisted AFL players returning and young players coming through.
-It is becoming fairly common, however, for young players to be drafted as 17- or 18-year-olds directly to the AFL and not play in the WAFL football for more than a few games.

-Attendances have recovered slightly and in 2004, the league posted a total attendance of 202,797.
-The total attendance, including AFL games was a record 1,030,000.
+Attendance has recovered slightly, and in 2004 the league had a total attendance of 202,797.
+Total attendance, including AFL games, was a record 1,030,000.

-In 2019 the WAFL expanded to a 10-club competition, with the introduction of West Coast Eagles Reserves.